SimpFred/food-finder/README.md

-# FoodFinder Application
+# Food Finder Application

-FoodFinder is a web application developed with the aim of creating a fullstack application using modern technologies.
+This web application is developed with the aim of creating a fullstack application using modern technologies.
 The project utilizes TypeScript, React, Next.js, Apollo Server, MongoDB, and Docker to build a robust and scalable solution.
 The application helps users find and save their favorite food places and offers features such as authentication with NextAuth and management of user wishlists.

 ## Features